tensorflow/decision-forests/documentation/known_issues.md

 ## Windows Pip package is not available

-TensorFlow Decision Forest is not yet available as a Windows Pip package.
+TensorFlow Decision Forests is not yet available as a Windows Pip package.

 **Workarounds:**